“The creator made Italy from designs by Michelangelo” – Mark Twain

 Voyaging from Capri

-Like Salerno, the ferry rides are the busiest during April – October.
+Like Salerno, the ferry rides are the busiest from April to October.

 There’re several ways to get around the Amalfi Coast